 These partitions allow us to avoid expensive and time-consuming full scans as you’d only pay for the period queried.
 BigQuery provides support for both batch and stream loading data ingestion methods.

-Now that we have covered some background information concerning both Apache Kafka and Google BigQuery, next up let us look at the options we have to load data from Kafka into BigQuery.
+Now that we have covered some background information concerning both Apache Kafka and Google BigQuery, next up let us look at the options we have to load data from Kafka to BigQuery.